oliskir/oliskir.github.io/index.md

 * [Grundstoffernes oprindelse](https://docs.google.com/presentation/d/1hI9hcHSDQ9b4ZHeXp24Uz__ON5rr6s5wunVKo__Cdbk/edit?usp=sharing)<br/>
   2015.03.25, Foredrag, Aarhus University, Denmark<br/>
-  <it>A lecture on the formation of the chemical elements for high-school students</it>
+  *A lecture on the formation of the chemical elements for high-school students.*

 <br/>
 More to be added soon ...